Redpoint looks to fresh faces to pilot its latest $400M fund

 “I have a text me any time, call me any time policy,” Kadavy said.
 “It is wildly tumultuous and can be very quickly becoming very lonely.
 I know having been one myself, and having lots my friends who are founders.
 You’re completely captured by your company and employees, or product market fit, or investors, and your aperture isn’t necessarily wide enough to have an idea of what you’re doing.
 The problems are almost always solvable problems, which therein makes people feel better.
 We might not know the answer, but you have an inkling that you can do something.
 I like to go on walks with founders that are outside of South Park (where Redpoint is located), to get out and see what else is out there.”

-For Dudum and Sharkley, the backstory is pretty similar — they both got to know Redpoint partners very early on before they ended up as investors in Hims and Brandless.
-Sharkley met Redpoint partner Jeff Brody through the process of becoming a board member at HomeAway, while Dudum met Tomasz Tunguz at around age 20 because he liked his writing.
+For Dudum and Sharkey, the backstory is pretty similar — they both got to know Redpoint partners very early on before they ended up as investors in Hims and Brandless.
+Sharkey met Redpoint partner Jeff Brody through the process of becoming a board member at HomeAway, while Dudum met Tomasz Tunguz at around age 20 because he liked his writing.
 They both got to know both founders over the course of many years and kept in constant communication with the firm.
 Dudum said when Redpoint turned down an investment in one of his companies, partner Ryan Sarver personally went to his office, printed out a memo with all the reasons they didn’t invest, and walked through every point with him.
 Bard, one of Redpoint’s new partners, handled Redpoint’s later investment in Hims.

 “It comes back to a hunger and willingness to roll up their sleeves and move fast and help,” Dudum said.
 “This is kind of something I’ve thought about a lot in the last few years.
 Often, help as a VC isn’t super glamorous.
 It’s not some crazy strategic introduction, or one of those once-a-year type things.
 It’s actually doing things like energizing the founder when it’s been a tough week.
 Or it’s getting into the dirty of helping source candidates for a specific role that we’re really trying to fill.
 It’s things like these that are actually really tedious [but the most important].
 These guys that I worked with are willing to do that and make an extra effort to do that.”